-This chaste tree is a deciduous shrub or small, multi-trunked tree which typically grows to 10-15' tall (occasionally larger) in warm winter climates.
+Vitex negundo, commonly called chaste tree, is a deciduous shrub or small, multi-trunked tree which typically grows to 10-15' tall (occasionally larger) in warm winter climates.
 In cold winter areas (especially USDA Zones 5-6), it is more often grown as a 3-5' tall woody perennial.
 Features compound palmate, grayish-green leaves with 3-5 lance-shaped leaflets (each leaflet to 4" long) and tiny, fragrant, bluish-lavender lowers appearing in loose, 5-8" long panicles in mid to late summer.
 This species is generally less ornamental than Vitex agnus-castus but may be slightly hardier.

 No serious insect or disease problems.
 Leaf spot and root rot are occasional problems.
 Winter hardiness in St. Louis is a problem.